goranhc/html-fireball/README.md

 # LandSoft
-LandSoft - Saas Software HTML Template
+LandSoft - Saas Software Template

 ### Developed with Template Generator
 Flat file generator for Bootstrap framework and templating system.
 Prototype is based on Panini to get a delicious flattened site out the other end.
 It's defined with default libraries such as Animate.css, FontsAwsome, LinearIcons, OwlCarousel.